yasinzaii/BrainScape/BrainScape/ARDACA/README.md

 lists of 60 words served as the critical items inside the scanner, with half of the lists used for passive listening and the other half for word repetition.
-Word lists were counterbalanced participants such that each word was presented in both “listen” and “repeat” conditions across participants.
+Word lists were counterbalanced participants such that each word was presented in both "listen" and "repeat" conditions across participants.

 **Participants:**